-- (a) (U) Acquisition means the collection by NSA or the Federal Bureau of Investigation (FBI) through electronic means of a non-public communication to which it is not an intended party. - (b) (U) Communications concerning a United States person include all communications in which a United States person is discussed or mentioned, except where such communications reveal only publicly available information about the person. - (c) (U) Communications of a United States person include all communications to which a United States person is a party. - (d) (U) Consent is the agreement by a person or organization to permit the NSA to take particular actions that affect the person or organization.
+- (d) Consent is the agreement by a person or organization to permit the NSA to take particular actions that affect the person or organization.
 To be effective, consent must be given by the affected person or organization with sufficient knowledge to understand the action that may be taken and the possible consequences of that action.
-Consent by an organization will be deemed valid if given on behalf of the organization by an official or governing body determined by the General Counsel, NSA, to have actual or apparent authority to make such an agreement. - (e) (U) Foreign communication means a communication that has at least one communicant outside of the United States.
-All other communications, including communications in which the sender and all intended recipients are reasonably believed to be located in the United States at the time of acquisition, are domestic communications. - (f) (U) Identification of a United States person means (1) the name, unique title, or address of a United States person; or (2) other personal identifiers of a United States person when appearing in the context of activities conducted by that person or activities conducted by others that are related to that person.
-A reference to a product by brand name, or manufacturer's name or the use of a name in a descriptive sense, e.g., "Monroe Doctrine," is not an identification of a United States person. - (g) (TS//SI/NF) Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
-An Internet transaction may contain information or data representing either a discrete communication or multiple discrete communications - (h) (U) Processed or processing means any step necessary to convert a communication into an intelligible form intended for human inspection. - (i) (U) Publicly available information means information that a member of the public could obtain on request, by research in public sources, or by casual observation. - (j) (U) Technical data base means information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
+Consent by an organization will be deemed valid if given on behalf of the organization by an official or governing body determined by the General Counsel, NSA, to have actual or apparent authority to make such an agreement.
+(U) - (e) Foreign communication means a communication that has at least one communicant outside of the United States.
+All other communications, including communications in which the sender and all intended recipients are reasonably believed to be located in the United States at the time of acquisition, are domestic communications.
+(S//SI)- - (f) Identification of a United States person means (1) the name, unique title, or address of a United States person; or (2) other personal identifiers of a United States person when appearing in the context of activities conducted by that person or activities conducted by others that are related to that person.
+A reference to a product by brand name, or manufacturer's name or the use of a name in a descriptive sense, e.g., "Monroe Doctrine," is not an identification of a United States person.
+(S//SI)- - (g) Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
+An Internet transaction may contain information or data representing either a discrete communication or multiple discrete communications (TS//SI) - (h) Processed or processing means any step necessary to convert a communication into an intelligible form intended for human inspection.
+(U) - (i) Publicly available information means information that a member of the public could obtain on request, by research in public sources, or by casual observation.
+(U) - (j) Technical data base means information retained for cryptanalytic, traffic analytic, or signal exploitation purposes.
+(S//SI)- - (k) United States person means a United States person as defined in the Act.
+The following guidelines apply in determining whether a person whose status is unknown is a United States person: (U) - A person known to be currently in the United States will be treated as a United States person unless positively identified as an alien who has not been admitted for permanent residence, or unless the nature or circumstances of the person's communications give rise to a reasonable belief that such person is not a United States person.
+(U) - (2) A person known to be currently outside the United States, or whose location is unknown, will not be treated as a United States person unless such person can be positively identified as such, or the nature or circumstances of the person's communications give rise to a reasonable belief that such person is a United States person.
+(U)